Meeting the Cooperative Childrearing Team

 Responsibilities: Managing the project and conducting interviews

-From: Tokyo, Japan and London, England
+From: Tokyo, Japan and London, United Kingdom

 I'm an Associate Professor in Biological Anthropology at UCL, and the project lead for the Cooperative Childrearing Project.
 Having grown up in both Japan and England, I noticed that people look after children in different ways – and, as a researcher, I now investigate how differences in caregiving and social support impacts the health and wellbeing of children and families.
 My main role in this project is to support the team and keep an eye on deadlines.
 At UCL, I teach Biosocial Approaches to Childrearing and Anthropological Research Methods to undergraduate students, and I am currently serving as the Director for Education at UCL Anthropology.
 I’m a mum to a 4-year old boy & have a lovely beagle.
 When I have spare time, I like to go on forest walks (especially when wet and muddy) - although I end up carrying my 4-year old for most of the way!